nanocurrency/nano-docs/docs/what-is-nano/overview.md

 ### Lightweight, stateful blocks

-Nano uses [Universal (State) Blocks](/glossary#universal-blocks) which provide consistent framing, regardless of the type of transaction (send, receive, open, change representative, etc).
+Nano uses a structure for each block which provide consistent framing, regardless of the type of transaction (send, receive, open, change representative, etc).
 The block size was kept small enough to fit in a single UDP packet and the addition of account balance to every block provides options in the future for efficient pruning of the ledger.

 Every block must also contain a small, user-generated [Proof-of-Work](/glossary#proof-of-work-pow) value which helps better prioritize network resources so the average user can send occassional transactions quickly and consistently.
 The PoW computation for a transaction typically takes a few seconds on a modern desktop CPU.

-For more details, see the [Universal (State) Blocks specs](/integration-guides/the-basics/#universal-state-blocks) and [Proof-of-Work specs](/integration-guides/the-basics/#proof-of-work) in our [Integration Guides](/integration-guides/the-basics/).
+For more details, see the [Blocks](/integration-guides/the-basics/#blocks-specifications) and [Proof-of-Work specifications](/integration-guides/the-basics/#proof-of-work) in our [Integration Guides](/integration-guides/the-basics/).

 ### Representatives and Voting

 The network is comprised of nodes which can join and leave the network as they need.
-New nodes bootstrap their ledger from others on the network and depending on how much voting weight is delegated by users to their [representative](/glossary#representative) account, they can participate in the consensus process by voting on the validity of transactions.
+New nodes bootstrap their ledger from others on the network and, depending on how much voting weight is delegated by users to their [representative](/glossary#representative) account, they can participate in the consensus process by voting on the validity of transactions.
 This consensus mechanism is a variant of Delegated Proof-of-Stake systems and is unique to the Nano network.

 Because Nano accounts can freely delegate their voting weight to representatives at any time, the users have more control over who has power with consensus and how decentralized the network is.
 With no direct monetary incentive for nodes, this removes emergent centralization forces for longer-term trending toward decentralization of the network.[^1]